danialfarid/ng-file-upload/README.md

 /* Set the default values for ngf-select and ngf-drop directives*/ Upload.setDefaults({ngfMinSize: 20000, ngfMaxSize:20000000, ...})

+// These two defaults could be decreased if you experience out of memory issues
+// or could be increased if your app needs to show many images on the page.
+// Each image in ngf-src, ngf-background or ngf-thumbnail is stored and referenced as a blob url
+// and will only be released if the max value of the followings is reached.
+Upload.defaults.blobUrlsMaxMemory = 268435456 // default max total size of files stored in blob urls.
+Upload.defaults.blobUrlsMaxQueueSize = 200 // default max number of blob urls stored by this application.

 /* Convert a single file or array of files to a single or array of base64 data url representation of the file(s).